antcpl/qiling-baremetal-enhanced-debugger/examples/mcu/enhanced_debug/README.md

 ## Bruteforce Example : [cortex_M3_bruteforce_example](./cortex_M3_bruteforce_example/)

 This example is here to demonstrate the vulnerability hunting part that could be done using Qiling.
 The firmware itself is well suited to perform a bruteforce on the waited value.
-Indeed, the comparison is done is a loop as the strcmp maneer.
+Indeed, the comparison is done in a loop as the strcmp manner.
 As the processing is done byte per byte this represents only 255 values to try 8 times in a row.
 The exploit has been entirely design to provide the best performances.

 To test it just execute :

 ```bash
 python bruteforce.py
 ```
 The bruteforce script starts execution from the execution.bin file.
-This is a snapshot that has been created using the tool.
+This is a snapshot that has been created using the tool and the described method.
 Using emulation, we reached the poll_in_rx call in the protocol_manager function and start our bruteforce from here.